dgaydukov/cert-aws/sa/files/sa.md

 Bastion SSH server - selected users can connect using ssh protocol and from this server they can access all internal resources

 ###### Disaster Recovery
-There are 2 main concepts of DR
+There are 2 main concepts of DR:
 * RTO (Recovery Time Objective) - how fast can you recover your infra (if RTО is 5 hours => at 2 am AZ was flooded, at 7 am you have fully running infra in another AZ/region)
-* RPO (Recovery Point Objective) - to which point can you recover (you make backups every hour, at 1.30 AZ was flooded, so your RPO - 1 hour)
+* RPO (Recovery Point Objective) - to which point can you recover starting from point-in-time of failure, so it basically how much data you can afford to lose (you make backups every hour, at 1.30 AZ was flooded, so your RPO - 1 hour)
-There are 4 types of DR in aws
+There are 4 types of DR in aws:
 * backup and restore - you store all you backups on tape (e.g. using iron mountain)
 * pilot light - you have replica of your main infra, but it always down.
 So when disaster happen you just start everything.
 White it's down every 1-3 month you update it (run ec2, install patches..)
 * warm standby - constantly running scaled in version of your main infra
-* multi site - the fastest cause we constantly have complete copy running in another region HA vs DR
+* multi site - the fastest cause we constantly have complete copy running in another region Don't confuse:
 * HA - run some ec2 in another AZ and use elb to forward request to this AZ.
 In case one AZ fail you can still use your service.
 Yet this won't protect against whole region failure
 * DR - run some critical stuff in another region and use route53 failover to this region.
-But major part is restored once you start DR. When we talk about DR we usually assume entire region goes down.
+But major part is restored, once you start DR. When we talk about DR we usually assume entire region goes down.
-HA vs FT
+Don't confuse:
 * HA (High availability) - system can recover with short downtime.
 Example - start new ec2 from ami and use ebs from down ec2 in case of failure.
 * FT (fault tolerance) - system continue provide services even in case of failures.
 You build FT by introducing redundancy.
 Example - add elb + asg.
 Availability vs. Durability on ebs example
 * Availability - ebs available 99.9% time, but in case of AZ failure it won't be available (cause ebs is linked to subnet/AZ).
 But when AZ becomes again available your data won't be lost.
-* Durability - ebs 11 9 durable (after dot we have 11 nines), that means if you have 1000 volumes you can expect to lose 1 volume per year.
+* Durability - ebs 11/9 durable (after dot we have 11 nines), that means if you have 1000 volumes you can expect to lose 1 volume per year.

 ###### ENI, ENA, EFA
 ENI (elastic network interface) - logical networking component in a VPC that represents a virtual network card that has attributes: